 "For all intensive purposes," we live in a "doggy dog world."

-No matter how many linguistics courses you took in college, how many great novels you’ve read, or how many times you’ve retweeted Merriam-Webster, chances are there are some phrases you just can’t help yourself from misusing.
-While you might balk at the idea of mixing up “pacific” and “specific,” there are likely dozens of words, phrases, and idioms you’re using incorrectly time and time again, from describing your unclothed self as being “butt naked” to describing someone’s transformation as “a complete 360.”
+No matter how many linguistics courses you took in college, how many great novels you’ve read, or how many times you’ve retweeted Merriam-Webster, chances are there are some commonly misused phrases you’re guilting of fudging up.
+While you might balk at the idea of confusing “pacific” and “specific,” there are likely dozens of common sayings, words, and idioms you’re using incorrectly time and time again, from describing your unclothed self as being “butt naked” to describing someone’s transformation as “a complete 360.”

 But you don’t need a complete reboot of your vocabulary to sound smarter in a hurry.
-All it takes is a refresher course with these 40 expressions you’re using all wrong.
+All it takes is a refresher course with these 40 commonly misused phrases.
 And for more linguistic errors to sidestep, make sure you know—and avoid—the 40 Sayings Men Over 40 Should Stop Using Immediately and the 40 Sayings Women Over 40 Should Stop Using Immediately.

 “I could care less.”

 One of the most commonly misused phrases, saying “I could care less” indicates the opposite of what people generally mean when they utter this expression.
 In using this phrase, they’re saying that the subject in question merits some care.
-The correct usage is, “I couldn’t care less,” meaning that there’s nothing less worthy of your time than the thing you’re discussing.
+The correct version of this common saying is, “I couldn’t care less,” meaning that there’s nothing less worthy of your time than the thing you’re discussing.
 And when you’re eager to update your vocabulary, ditch these 100 Slang Terms From the 20th Century No One Uses Anymore.

 “Doggy dog world”